 Particularly good if the weather is bad in Chamonix as there is often very different weather on the other side.
 You can check conditions in Courmayeur on the webcams at www.chamonet.com

 For a luxurious day out, combine it with a trip to the spa at Pré-Saint-Didier (see Spa section), just a little further on.
-Return toll through the tunnel is 32 euros (big reduction with the MBU pass, which you must pick up at Montenvers in Chamonix before you go) or Chamonix tourist office organises a weekly coach trip.
+Return toll through the tunnel is expensive but there is a big reduction with the MBU pass. or Chamonix tourist office organises a weekly coach trip.
 Check www.atmb.com for tunnel news.

 Annecy (France)